Renzi's triumph in EU vote gives mandate for Italian reform

 As the projections came in, there was a conspicuous silence from his camp with his popular blog flooded with messages from opponents mocking his confident predictions of victory.

-Grillo posted Rudyard Kipling's poem "If" on his blog and thanked his 5 million voters but has yet to comment directly on the result.
+Grillo has yet to comment on the result.
 Still, his rowdy and unconventional movement is likely to remain a force in Italian politics.
+(Editing by Mike Peacock)

 * UK parliament passes Brexit bill as Scotland demands referendum